 Clinical Interest for Patients

-I believe that the most important person in the integration of care is the patient.
-I strive to empower my patients to take as much control as they can of their illness and health so that life feels less out of control and more predictable and fun.
+I believe that the most important person in patient care is the patient.
+I strive to empower my patients to take as much control as they can of their health and any illnesses so that life feels less out of control and more predictable and fun.

 When I'm not working, I enjoy the company of my family; I also practice what I preach and try to maintain a work-life balance; run, hike / backpack, and do high intensity interval training, and eat well though I can relate to the struggles my patients face!

-I enjoy giving presentations about Integrative Medicine to public and professional audiences.
+I enjoy giving presentations about Health and Wellness to public and professional audiences.